CITS 2026: The 2026 International Conference on Computer, Information and Telecommunication Systems

 • Angel-Antonio San-Blas, Univ. of Elche, Spain

-• Georgios Stavrinides, KIOS CoE, Univ. of Cyprus, Cyprus
+• Georgios L. Stavrinides, KIOS CoE, Univ. of Cyprus, Cyprus

 • Sudeep Tanwar, Nirma Univ., India